mathiasvr/matroska-subtitles/README.md

 ## random access
 The parser must obtain the `tracks` metadata event before it can begin to emit subtitles.
-To read subtitles from a specific point in the stream, you can pass in a previous instance as parameter: `subtitles = MatroskaSubtitles(subtitles)` after the `tracks` event and pipe from a given position.
+To read subtitles from a specific point in the stream, you can pass in a previous instance as parameter: `parser = new MatroskaSubtitles(parser)` after the `tracks` event and pipe from a given position.
 See `examples/random-access.js` for an example.

 ## contributing